Jill Abramson: Career

 While a Harvard undergraduate, she was the arts editor of The Harvard Independent, and worked at Time magazine from 1973 to 1976.
 Subsequently, she spent nearly a decade as a senior staff reporter for The American Lawyer.
 In 1986, she was appointed as editor in chief of Legal Times in Washington, D.C., serving for two years.
 From 1988 to 1997, she was a senior reporter in the Washington bureau of The Wall Street Journal, eventually rising to deputy bureau chief.
 She joined The New York Times in 1997, becoming its Washington bureau chief in December 2000.

 Abramson was the Times Washington Bureau chief during the turbulent period of Spring 2003 during the run-up to the war in Iraq and the Jayson Blair scandal, which led to the resignation of Executive Editor Howell Raines and Managing Editor Gerald Boyd.
 In a February 2013 interview, Abramson spoke of the conflict she had with Raines as D.C. bureau chief, saying, "Howell from the get-go just had no use for me. ...
 I did think about quitting."
 Abramson was named to the news managing editor position (with co-Managing Editor John M. Geddes) by Raines' successor Bill Keller.

-In 1995, Abramson and her The Wall Street Journal colleague (and fellow Fieldston alumna) Jane Mayer co-authored Strange Justice: The Selling of Clarence Thomas, which detailed circumstances surrounding the confirmation hearings of Justice Clarence Thomas.
+In 1995, Abramson and her Wall Street Journal colleague (and fellow Fieldston alumna) Jane Mayer co-authored Strange Justice: The Selling of Clarence Thomas, which detailed circumstances surrounding the confirmation hearings of Justice Clarence Thomas.
 Maureen Dowd would later write of having bonded with Abramson during that time.
 From 2000 to 2001, she was a professor at Princeton University.
 She was elected a Fellow of the American Academy of Arts and Sciences in 2001.

 In February 2007, Abramson testified in the perjury trial of Scooter Libby, United States v.
 Libby.
 She was called as a defense witness to undercut the credibility of Judith Miller.

 In 2010, Abramson worked on news content on the Times' website for six months.

 On June 2, 2011, Abramson became the executive editor of the Times, replacing Bill Keller who stepped down from the position to become a full-time writer.

 Abramson was scheduled to address the commencement exercises of Barnard College on May 14, 2012.
 Her speech was canceled after President Barack Obama requested to speak instead.
 She received an honorary degree at Fairleigh Dickinson's 69th Commencement Ceremony in May 2012.